-The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2015 and 2014, by Ernst & Young LLP, the Company's principal accountant:
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2016 and 2015, by Ernst & Young LLP, the Company's principal accountant:

-Year Ended De cember 31,
+Year Ended Dece Year Ended December 31,

-2015 2014
+2016 2015

-(Dollars in th ousands)
+(Dollars in thou isands)

-Audit fees \$ 361 (a) \$ 235 (a)
+Audit fees \$ 288 (a) \$ 361 (a)

 Audit-related fees 16 (b)

 Tax fees

 All other fees

-Total \$ 377 \$ 235
+Total \$ 288 \$ 377

-- (a) Audit fees for the years ended December 31, 2015 and 2014 consist of the aggregate fees billed for professional services rendered for (i) the audit of the Company's Annual Report on Form 10-K for that year; (ii) fees billed for review of the Company's Quarterly Reports on Form 10-Q for each of the first three quarters of that year and (iii) accounting consultations.
-Audit fees for the year ended December 31, 2015 also included procedures in connection with the filing of the Company's Form S-3 with the Securities and Exchange Commission for its follow-on offering of its common stock and Form S-8 related to the registration of additional shares of the Company's common stock under its 2014 Equity Incentive Plan.
-See "Equity Compensation" below. - (b) Audit-related fees for the year ended December 31, 2015 consist of review of internal control documentation and test results.
+- (a) Audit fees for the years ended December 31, 2016 and 2015 consist of the aggregate fees billed for professional services rendered for (i) the audit of the Company's Annual Report on Form 10-K for that year; (ii) fees billed for review of the Company's Quarterly Reports on Form 10-Q for each of the first three quarters of that year; (iii) accounting consultations and (iv) procedures in connection with the filing of Form S-8 related to the registration of additional shares of the Company's common stock under its 2014 Equity Incentive Plan.
+See "Equity Compensation Plan Compensation" below.
+Audit fees for the year ended December 31, 2015 also included procedures in connection with the filing of the Company's Form S-3 with the Securities and Exchange Commission for its follow-on offering of its common stock. - (b) Audit-related fees for the year ended December 31, 2015 consist of review of internal control documentation and test results.

-All fees described above for the years ended December 31, 2015 and 2014 were pre-approved by the Audit Committee and by the Board of Directors, respectively.
+All fees described above for the years ended December 31, 2016 and 2015 were pre-approved by the Audit Committee.